-The MA in Child & Adolescent Development is designed for students who wish to pursue advanced study in the field for the following professional and/or academic purposes:
+The MA in the Department of Child Development is designed for students who wish to pursue advanced study in the field for the following professional and/or academic purposes:

-- To obtain a graduate-level degree in Child & Adolescent Development
+- To obtain a graduate-level degree in Child Development

 - To prepare for community college teaching